neocturne/fastd/doc/source/devel/protocol.rst

 Handshake format
 ~~~~~~~~~~~~~~~~
-For historical reasons, all multi-byte values mentioned in the handshake specification are transmitted in Little Endian byte order
+For historical reasons, there are two different TLV encodings: all multi-byte values mentioned in the handshake specification
-unless specified otherwise.
+may be transmitted either in big endian or in little endian byte order.
+As fastd versions before v17 only understand the old
+little endian format, fastd will always transmit its handshake as little endian to maintain compatiblity, but it can also
+understand and correctly handle the new big endian format to support future fastd versions which will use the new format.

 The initial ``0x01`` byte together with the next three bytes form the 4-byte handshake header; the rest of
 the packet after the header consists of a list of TLV records.
 The second header byte is reserved and must